×

 Portfolio Highlights

-During the third quarter, the ClearBridge Global Growth Strategy underperformed its MSCI ACWI Index benchmark.
-On an absolute basis, the Strategy produced positive contributions across five of the seven sectors in which it was invested (out of 11 total), with the IT sector the top contributor and the consumer discretionary sector the main detractor.
+During the fourth quarter, the ClearBridge Global Growth Strategy underperformed its MSCI ACWI benchmark.
+On an absolute basis, the Strategy produced positive contributions across four of the nine sectors in which it was invested (out of 11 total), with the financials and health care sectors the top contributors while the consumer discretionary sector was the chief detractor.

 Related Perspectives